-- Support and implement the Declaration of Indigenous Peoples Rights, with the interests of tangata whenua as the principal consideration of its implementation.
+- Support and implement the Declaration of Indigenous Peoples Rights.

 - Enable Māori voters to change from the General to the Māori roll, or vice versa, at any time.

-- Promote and support guaranteed Tangata Whenua participation in local governance
+- Support guaranteed tangata whenua participation in local governance.

-- That funding, resources and expertise are made available for claimants to properly prepare their claims.
+- Make funding, resources and expertise available for claimants to properly prepare their claims.

 - Recognise ancestral land ownership and kaitiakitanga in rural areas.

-- Support an increased role for tangata whenua as kaitiaki of their rohe.
+- Support an increased role for mana whenua as kaitiaki of their rohe.

-- Support the present practice of returning to iwi sites within the Conservation Estate that are of high value to tangata whenua, such as waahi tapu.
+- Support the return to iwi sites within the Conservation Estate that are of high value to tangata whenua, such as waahi tapu.

 - Reject the use of the Conservation Estate as a cheap source of land for Treaty settlements.

-- Include and fund a process to enable mana whenua to exercise their kaitiakitanga over the marine environment, including their customary and commercial fishing resources.
+- Fund a process to enable tangata whenua to exercise their kaitiakitanga over the marine environment, including their customary and commercial fishing resources.

-- Respect Māori concepts of the sacred nature of mauri (the life force) and of whakapapa (ancestry or biological heritage).
+- Respect Māori concepts of the sacred nature of mauri and of whakapapa.